 If you are like many high school students, your hectic schedule leaves little time for ACT or SAT preparation.
-Between sports, extracurricular activities, and a heavy course load, you might be wondering how you’ll ever succeed on the most important test of all—the one that gets you out of high school and into college.
-While dedicated practice and study is recommended for the most dramatic score increases on the ACT and SAT, there are several options for even the most active students.
+Between sports, extracurriculars, and course work, how will you succeed on the crucial next step in your academic career?
+These tests determine where the next several years of your life will go.
+Of course, dedicated practice and study is recommended for the most dramatic score increases on the ACT and SAT.
+However, there are several options for even the most active students.

-Even if you think your schedule is jam-packed, there are likely a few down times in your day.
+Even if you think your schedule is jam-packed, there are bound to be a few down times in your day.
 During these breaks, pull out your phone or tablet and start studying.

-We know that your weekends are valuable, but your test scores are valuable, too.
-Not only can good scores get you into good colleges, but they can also create scholarship opportunities or exempt you from the most basic required college courses.
-If you can’t find the time to commit to a regular course, consider taking an accelerate one.
+We know that your weekends are valuable, but so are your test scores.
+Good scores not only get you into good colleges.
+They can create scholarship opportunities or exempt you from the most basic required college courses.
+If you don’t have the time to commit to a regular course, consider taking an accelerate one.
 For example, we offer an ACT Accelerated Course.
-These focused classes are designed around the busiest student, meeting for 12 total hours, often in a single weekend.
-Our world renowned instructors have scored in the top 5% of all test takers, so they know how to help you achieve the highest scores.
-And if our Accelerated Courses still aren’t convenient enough for you, check out our Live Online ACT Accelerated Courses—you get the same experience, from a live instructor and interaction with classmates to the full 12 hours of the course, without ever having to leave the comfort of your home.
-It’s easy to spare a single weekend if it means admission to the college of your dreams!
+These focused classes are designed around the busiest student.
+Our accelerated course meets for 12 total hours, often in a single weekend.
+Our world-renowned instructors have scored in the top 5% of all test takers, so they know how to help you achieve the highest scores.

-So there you go—even the busiest high school student has no excuses for not preparing for the SAT and ACT.
-At PowerScore, we understand how frenzied and demanding your high school life can be, so we’ve created resources and courses to help the most active students succeed.
+So there you have it.
+Even the busiest high school student has no excuses for not preparing for the ACT and SAT.
+At PowerScore, we understand how frenzied and demanding your high school life can be.
+That’s why we’ve created resources and courses to help even the most active student succeed.